-To be eligible to hold the office of Mayor or Councilmember in the City of Fresno, a person must provide the Fresno County Clerk proof of voter registration in the district residence claimed for running for a City Council seat, or in the City if running for Mayor.
+To be eligible to hold the office Councilmember in the City of Fresno, a person must provide the Fresno County Clerk proof of voter registration for the district residence claimed for running for a City Council seat.
 In addition, a City Council candidate must reside in the Council District for which he or she is seeking office, for at least thirty days immediately preceding the filing of the nomination papers for that office.
-Candidates for the office of Mayor must reside within the City of Fresno for at least thirty days immediately preceding the filing of the nomination papers for that office.
 Residency requirements must be kept throughout the term of the successful candidate.

-To ensure compliance with the thirty-day residency requirement the Council and Mayor Residency Act requires candidates to file specific documents with the City Clerk to verify residency in the district.
+To ensure compliance with the thirty-day residency requirement the Council and Mayor Residency Act requires candidates file specific documents with the City Clerk to verify residency in the district.